Perry Russo: Later life

 "He [Russo] told me [in March 1967] that he was caught in the middle of this thing, that if he stuck to his story, Shaw and his friends and lawyers would clobber him.
 If he changed his story, then Garrison would charge him with perjury and chuck! — there would go his job with Equitable Life.
 He told me all he was concerned about was his own position, that he wished he'd never opened his mouth about it, wished he could go back to the day before he shot off his mouth up in Baton Rouge."

-Oliver Stone's 1991 film JFK has Russo's testimony given by a fictional character named "Willie O'Keefe".
+Oliver Stone's 1991 film JFK has Russo's testimony given by a fictional character named "Willie O'Keefe" (played by Kevin Bacon).
 Stone has said that in addition to Perry Russo, O’Keefe was a composite of three other Garrison witnesses — David Logan, Raymond Broshears, and William Morris.
 In addition, Russo made a cameo appearance as an angry bar patron in the scene where news of the President's death is received.
 George Lardner of The Washington Post, noting that in June 1967 Russo had invited him to "bribe him to disclose 'weaknesses' in his testimony", wrote that it was a "convenient device" for Stone to have eliminated Russo from his script.

 Offering a counter view to Stone's JFK, author and New Orleans native Nicholas Lemann wrote an opinion piece in the January 1992 issue of GQ criticizing Garrison's prosecution of Shaw and expressing the view that it had embarrassed the city of New Orleans.
 Lemann's only reference to Russo described him as "a young insurance salesman-cum-grifter who claimed to have overheard Shaw and Ferrie discussing the assassination at a party."
 In November 1992 Russo sued the publisher, Advance Magazine Publishers Inc. d/b/a Conde Nast Publications, for defamation.
 Noting that "Lemann intended to communicate both the longstanding controversy over Russo's testimony against Shaw, and Russo's admittedly strange existence on the fringes of respectable society", District judge Charles Schwartz Jr. dismissed Russo's claims against the publisher.

+He was interviewed for the 1992 documentary The JFK Assassination: The Jim Garrison Tapes.
 Russo, who had been working as a driver for United Cab in New Orleans, died of a heart attack at age 54.